| |

 lasers, the energy range lies between 3000 and 10000mW.

-Low-level lasers
+Low-level

-and immunosuppressive effects.
-It is a scientific fact that
+both anti-inflammatory and immunosuppressive effects.
+It is

-light transmitted to the blood in this way has positive effects
+a scientific fact that light transmitted to the blood in this

-throughout the whole body, supplying vital oxygen and energy
+way has positive effects throughout the whole body, supplying

-to every cell.
+vital oxygen and energy to every cell.

-- Low Level Laser promotes healing in many conditions because
+- Low Level Laser promotes healing in many

-enzymes in the targeted cells.
+level and activates enzymes in the targeted cells.

-- Growth factor response within the cells and tissue is increased
+- Growth factor response within the cells and

 - Improved cell proliferation is apparent.

-- Pain (both acute and chronic) relief as result of increased
+- Pain (both acute and chronic) relief as result

-endorphin release.
+of increased endorphin release.

-- A strengthened immune system response due to increasing
+- A strengthened immune system response due

-levels of lymphocyte activity.
+to increasing levels of lymphocyte activity.

-- There is a pronounced anti-inflammatory and anti-edematous
+- There is a pronounced anti-inflammatory and

-effect.
+anti-edematous effect.

-With the application
+With

-Laser Therapy (LLLT) does no damage to tissue cells and is safe
+formation.
+Low Level Laser Therapy (LLLT) does no damage to

-in most applications.
-The therapy is precise, accurate, easy
+tissue cells and is safe in most applications.
+The therapy is

-wide variety of conditions.
+treatment for a wide variety of conditions.
 [Top]

 |